Electric sitar: Configuration

 In addition to the six playing strings, most electric sitars have sympathetic strings, typically located on the left side of the instrument (though some do not have these).
 These strings have their own pickups (typically lipstick pickups are used for both sets of strings), and are usually tuned with a harp wrench (a difficult process).
 A unique type of bridge, a "buzz bridge", developed by Vinnie Bell, helps give the instrument its distinctive sound.
 Some electric sitars have drone strings in lieu of sympathetic strings.
 A few models, such as the Jerry Jones "Baby" sitar, lack both sympathetic and drone strings, while still retaining the distinctive buzz bridge.

 The "sympathetic" strings on most electric sitars do not resonate strongly enough to match the effect of an acoustic sitar.
 There are resonant chambers in the solid-body instruments that have Masonite tops, however it is not enough to excite the 13 strings into true sympathy.
 The strings are tensioned over two rosewood bridges with fret material as saddles so the sound is more like an autoharp than a sitar.

 Versions of the electric sitar were also developed mainly in India.
 These are smaller-sized sitars that resemble a traditional sitar, and are tuned the same way.

 Usage

 Because the tonal quality and playing technique differ significantly from that of the sitar, the electric sitar is typically used in rock, jazz, and fusion styles.

-Recordings that have featured the electric sitar include:

 1960s

-Notable early hit singles featuring electric sitar include Eric Burdon and the Animals' "Monterey", Joe South's "Games People Play", the Supremes' "No Matter What Sign You Are" (on which the electric sitar was played by Eddie Willis), Stevie Wonder's "Signed, Sealed, Delivered", B. J. Thomas' "Hooked on a Feeling" (played by Reggie Young), the Spinners' "It's a Shame", and the Box Tops' "Cry Like a Baby", as well as some sides by the Stylistics and the Delfonics.
+Notable early hit singles featuring electric sitar include Eric Burdon and the Animals' "Monterey", Joe South's "Games People Play", the Supremes' "No Matter What Sign You Are" (on which the electric sitar was played by Eddie Willis), B. J. Thomas' "Hooked on a Feeling" (played by Reggie Young), and the Box Tops' "Cry Like a Baby", as well as some sides by the Stylistics and the Delfonics.

 Other recordings from the 1960s include: